sarah-mclaughlin/docs/docs/message-board-tutorial.md

 New action name: changeField
 Template: Synchronous state change

-Remember to 'enter' to save your changes.
+Remember to hit 'enter' to save your changes.

 (Insert image 22 here)